pypi/warehouse/docs/user/project_metadata.md

 lists below and changes the default icon from
 :fontawesome-solid-square-up-right: to a customized one.

+The recognition patterns are case-insensitive.
+Items marked with a ^*^ indicate a prefix.
+It means that any name starting with the specified pattern will be recognized.

 #### General URL

 | Icon                                      | Name             | Description                | Aliases                                                       |